Colorado Shakespeare Festival: 1940s to 1960s

+Prominent CSF alumni include Michael Moriarty (1962), Barry Corbin (1962), Karen Grassle (1964), Barry Kraft, Joe Spano (1968), Annette Bening (1980), Jimmy Smits and Val Kilmer (1988) Peter Macon (2014), and Ellen McLaughlin (2023).

 1970s

 The Rippon theater was used through 1966 as originally built — a three-level stage facing an open amphitheater with sandstone benches seating for about 2,000 patrons.
 In 1967, the university funded construction of stone walkways and forestage, and constructed two large light towers in 1968.
 Through the years, the Rippon theater has been continually altered and improved.
 In 1981 Yang hired Richard Devin to make the Rippon space more theatrical and to create more lighting areas on the stage.

-In 1975, with a production of Cymbeline, CSF became one of seven companies in the world and just the second American university, after the University of Michigan, to perform Shakespeare's complete canon.
-That year the festival also produced a staged reading of Two Noble Kinsmen, attributed to Shakespeare and John Fletcher, and Ben Jonson's Volpone, the festival's only non-Shakespeare production until 1991.
+In 1975, with a production of Cymbeline, CSF became one of seven companies in the world and the second American university (after the University of Michigan) to perform Shakespeare's complete canon.
+That year the festival also produced a staged reading of The Two Noble Kinsmen, attributed to Shakespeare and John Fletcher, and Ben Jonson's Volpone, the festival's only non-Shakespeare production until 1991.

 In 1978, CSF inaugurated its Young People's Shakespeare program, which performed an abbreviated versions of Twelfth Night around the Boulder community.
 The program morphed into a program offering internships to high school students.
 In 1982, CSF began its Dramaturg Program, recruiting CU doctoral students to research productions.
 In 1976 the festival launched CSF Annual (later renamed On-Stage Studies) a scholarly journal, under the editorship of Cobin.

 1980s

 Under Yang, the festival began hiring professional designers, technicians and directors with national reputations, including Robert Benedetti, Audrey Stanley and Tom Markus.
 Yang also hired graduate students from around the country, moving beyond the confines of CU-Boulder, and in 1982 hired the first Equity actor under a “guest artist contract.”

 With such changes, CSF's reputation began to grow.
 Shakespeare Quarterly remarked that the festival “had stepped out of its academic cocoon” in its Summer 1980 issue and in 1989 praised its experimentation, from “Hamlet in outer space, to topless witches in Macbeth, to a commedia dell’arte Shrew.”
-In 1992, CSF was named as one of the top Shakespeare festivals in the nation by Time magazine.
+In 1992, CSF was named as one of the top Shakespeare festivals in the nation by Time.
 That same year, the Festival received the Colorado Governor's Award for Excellence in the Arts and the Denver Drama Critic's Circle Award for “Best Season for a Theatre Company.”